 Candle-lit dinners here will be memories to stay with you.
 As the building now belongs to Four Seasons, you can expect the high quality of service you are used to.

 Another must-visit in Morocco is the city called the "land of God" in Berber.
 It's so close to the snow-capped Atlas Mountains that you can have breathtaking views even of the tallest peak, Toubkal, on clear days.

 Royal Mansour Marrakech is set between the new town, Gueliz, and the old town, Medina, surrounded by lush greenery.

-It's no coincidence as the hotel was commissioned by the King of Morocco, King Mohammed VI himself.
+It's no coincidence because the hotel was commissioned by the King of Morocco, King Mohammed VI.

-Mosaics, shells, silk, gold, and mother of pearl accents are peppered throughout the riad.
+Mosaics, shells, silk, gold, and mother-of-pearl accents are peppered throughout the riad.

-Private rooftop terraces may not surprise you, but the complex tunnels underneath the hotel for added privacy are a staggering addon.
+Private rooftop terraces may not surprise you, but the complex tunnels underneath the hotel for added privacy are a staggering add-on.

 If you expected exquisite cuisine, then you were right.
 Parisian three-Michelin star chef Yannick Alléno is heading all three on-site restaurants.
 Wow!

 In the southernmost city of Africa, an eye and window-popping architecture appeared in the shape of a museum and a five-star hotel.

 The bottom part of this remarkable remake of the original Grain Silo building is packed with contemporary African art from the Zeitz Museum collection.